 The COB, CEO & Pres of Hexcel (HXL) is Buying Shares

-Following Nick Stanage’s last HXL Buy transaction on August 10, 2011, the stock climbed by 38.5%.
-This recent transaction increases Nick Stanage’s holding in the company by 8.22% to a total of $14.82 million.
+Following this transaction Nick Stanage’s holding in the company was increased by 7.6% to a total of $14.96 million.

 See today’s analyst top recommended stocks >>